Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Preliminary and algorithms

 \subsection{Algorithms}

 Given iterates $ x^{p-1}$ and $ x^p $, the heavy-ball search direction is defined as where $ \alpha> 0$ and $ \beta\geq 0 $ are two parameters.
-We use the optimal $k$-thresholding operator $Z^{\#}_k(\cdot)$ to generate the new iterate $x^{p+1}$, i.e., which is called the heavy-ball-based optimal $k$-thresholding (HBOT) of the iterate $ x^p+d^p.$ Combining HBOT with the orthogonal projection technique, we propose the heavy-ball-based optimal $k$-thresholding pursuit (HBOTP) algorithm.
-The two algorithms are described as follows.
-It is evident that HBOT and HBOTP are the multi-step extension of existing OT and OTP algorithms in \cite{Z20,ZL21}, respectively.
+We use the optimal $k$-thresholding operator $Z^{\#}_k(\cdot)$ to generate the new iterate $x^{p+1}$, i.e., which is called the heavy-ball-based optimal $k$-thresholding (HBOT) algorithm.
+Combining HBOT and orthogonal projection (i.e., the least squares problem (\ref{algorithm-OTP-3}) below) leads to the heavy-ball-based optimal $k$-thresholding pursuit (HBOTP) algorithm.
+HBOT and HBOTP can be seen as the multi-step extensions of the OT and OTP algorithms in \cite{Z20,ZL21}.
+The two algorithms are formally described as follows.

 0.08in \textbf{$\textrm{HBOT}$ and $\textrm{HBOTP}$ algorithms. } Input the data $(A,y,k)$ and two initial points $x^0 $ and $ x^1$.
-Choose the parameters $\alpha>0$ and $ \beta\geq 0$. \begin{itemize} \item [S1. ] At $x^p$, set
+Choose the parameters $\alpha>0$ and $ \beta\geq 0$. \begin{itemize} \item [S1] At $x^p$, set

-\item [S2. ] Solve the optimization problem
+\item [S2] Solve the optimization problem

-\item[S3. ] Generate the next iterate $x^{p+1} $ as follows: \begin{itemize} \item[] For HBOT, let $x^{p+1}=u^p\otimes{w}^*$. \item[] For HBOTP, let $S^{p+1}= \textrm{supp} (u^p\otimes{w}^*)$ and $x^{p+1}$ be the solution to the least squares problem
+\item[S3] Generate the next iterate $x^{p+1} $ as follows: \begin{itemize} \item[] For HBOT, let $x^{p+1}=u^p\circ{w}^*$. \item[] For HBOTP, let $S^{p+1}= \textrm{supp} (u^p\circ{w}^*)$ and $x^{p+1}$ be the solution to the least squares problem